-Even when HIPAA does not apply, according to the FTC, failing to take appropriate steps to keep consumers' personal information secure constitutes unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act.
+Even when HIPAA does not apply, according to the United States Federal Trade Commission ("FTC"), failing to take appropriate steps to keep consumers' personal information secure constitutes unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act.
 The FTC expects a company's data security measures to be reasonable and appropriate in light of the sensitivity and volume of consumer information it holds, the size and complexity of its business, and the cost of available tools to improve security and reduce vulnerabilities.
 Individually identifiable health information is considered sensitive data that merits stronger safeguards.
 The FTC and states' Attorneys General have also brought enforcement actions and prosecuted some data breach cases as unfair and/or deceptive acts or practices under the FTC Act and comparable state laws.
 In addition to the federal privacy regulatory regime, there are a number of state laws regarding the privacy and security of health information and personal data that are applicable to clinical laboratories.
 The compliance requirements of these laws, including additional breach reporting requirements, and the penalties for violation vary widely and new privacy and security laws in this area are evolving.
 For example, several states, such as California, have implemented comprehensive privacy laws and regulations.
 The California Confidentiality of Medical Information Act ("CMIA") imposes restrictive requirements regulating the use and disclosure of personally identifiable medical information.
 In addition to fines and penalties imposed upon violators, some of these state laws also afford private rights of action to individuals who believe their personal information has been misused.
 California's patient privacy laws, for example, provide for penalties of up to \$250,000 and permit injured parties to sue for damages.
-In addition to CMIA, California also recently enacted the California Consumer Privacy Act of 2018 ("CCPA") which became effective January 1, 2020.
-The CCPA, among other things, creates new data privacy obligations for covered businesses, and provides new privacy rights for California residents, including the right to opt out of certain disclosures of their information.
-It also creates new privacy rights for California residents and increases the privacy and security obligations of entities handling personal information.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches, which is expected to increase data breach litigation.
-Although then law includes limited exceptions, including for PHI maintained by a covered entity or business associate under HIPAA and medical information maintained by healthcare providers under the CMIA, it may regulate or impact our processing of personal information depending on the context.
+In addition to CMIA, California also enacted the California Consumer Privacy Act of 2018 ("CCPA"), which became effective January 1, 2020.
+The CCPA, among other things, creates data privacy obligations for covered businesses, and provides privacy rights for California residents, including the right to opt out of certain disclosures of their information.
+The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches.
+Although the CCPA includes limited exceptions, including for PHI maintained by a Covered Entity or Business Associate under HIPAA and medical information maintained by healthcare providers under the CMIA, it may regulate or impact our processing of personal information.
 Further, the California Privacy Rights Act (CPRA) went into effect on January 1, 2023, amending the CCPA.
-The CPRA imposes additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
-It also created a new California Privacy Protection Agency authorized to issue substantive regulations and is expected to result in increased privacy and information security enforcement.
-The CPRA also extends the provisions of both the CCPA and the CPRA to the personal information of our California-based employees.
-In addition to California, more U.S. states are enacting similar legislation, increasing compliance complexity and increasing risks of failures to comply.
-In 2023, comprehensive privacy laws in Virginia, Colorado, Connecticut, and Utah will all take effect.
+The CPRA imposes additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive personal information.
+It also created a new California Privacy Protection Agency authorized to issue substantive regulations, which may result in increased privacy and information security enforcement in California.
+The CPRA also makes the personal information of our California-based employees subject to the CCPA, as amended by the CPRA, to the personal information of our California-based employees.
+In addition to California, more U.S. states are enacting similar consumer privacy legislation, increasing compliance complexity and increasing risks of failures to comply.
+As of 2023, comprehensive privacy laws were in effect in Virginia, Colorado, Connecticut, and Utah.
+Additional consumer privacy laws have also been enacted in Delaware, Indiana, Iowa, Montana, New Jersey, Oregon, Tennessee, and Texas, which laws will take effect over the next three years.